PERIOD DRAMAS ON NETFLIX: MINISERIES AND TV SHOWS (2021)

 Netflix Synopsis: Follow the lives, loves, highs and lows of four members of the Women’s Land Army who are working at the Hoxley Estate during WWII.

 Why You Should Check This Out: A period drama set in WWII, the series is about four women working the land during the war.
-While certainly not one of my favorites, there’s a lot of romance to go around to hold your interest.
+There’s a lot of romance to go around to hold your interest.

 Netflix Synopsis: An orphaned Chinese woman in Singapore refuses to yield to her lowly station in life, setting her family on a tumultuous course for generations.